Noncommutative mirror symmetry for punctured surfaces: Introduction

 \section{Introduction}

 Originally homological mirror symmetry was developed by Kontsevich \cite{Kontsevich} as a framework to explain the similarities between the symplectic geometry and algebraic geometry of certain Calabi-Yau manifolds.
-More precisely its main conjecture states that for any compact Calabi-Yau manifold with a complex structure $X$, one can find a mirror Calabi-Yau manifold $X'$ equiped with a symplectic structure such that the derived category of coherent sheaves over $X$ is equivalent to the zeroth homology of the Fukaya category of $X'$.
+More precisely its main conjecture states that for any compact Calabi-Yau manifold with a complex structure $X$, one can find a mirror Calabi-Yau manifold $X'$ equipped with a symplectic structure such that the derived category of coherent sheaves over $X$ is equivalent to the zeroth homology of the triangulated envelop of the split closure of the Fukaya category of $X'$.
 The latter is a category that represents the intersection theory of Lagrangian submanifolds of $X'$.

 Over the years it turned out that this conjecture is part of a set of equivalences which are much broader than the compact Calabi-Yau setting \cite{katz,HoriVafa,Abou1,AKO1,AKO2}.
 Removing the compactness or Calabi-Yau condition often makes the mirror a singular object, which physicists call a Landau-Ginzburg model \cite{orlov1,orlov2}.